 Appraising Your Collection

-Steve Goodenow owner of The Gallery at Hawaiian Stones & Artifacts has appraised many major collections of Hawaiian Artifacts and Bottles for insurance purposes, estate matters, legal disputes and private collectors.
+Steve Goodenow owner of Hawaiian Stones & Artifacts has appraised many major collections of Hawaiian Artifacts and Bottles for insurance purposes, estate matters, legal disputes and private collectors.

 Appraisals cannot be conducted over the phone since there are many variables that must be taken into consideration.
 Among them are: